LeighAkin/Blog/_posts/2017-04-24-why-white-nationalism-is-doomed.md

 ### Opposition

-1. **Jewish Organizations** - These organizations are powerful opposition, and have support of the MSM and Politicians.
+1. **Jewish Organizations** - These organizations are a powerful opposition, and have support of the MSM and Politicians.
 2. **Non Whites** - People who aren't white are naturally going to oppose white nationalism as they feel it is against them.
-3. **White Women** -
+3. **White Women** - If you ever want to repel a woman, pretty much any woman, then talk about white nationalism.
+The overwhelming majority of white women are not interested in white nationalism.
+4. **Christianity** - Christianity by its very texts has a love thy neighbor mantra to it, not to mention the close attachment to Jews throughout the Bible.
+Christians are very Zionist, especially in the USA.
+5. **Globalism** - Nationalism is a thorn in Globalism side, as Nationalism will undo all the things Globalists have worked so hard to achieve, like the EU.